-Podcasting is similar to blogging in that it can take some time to build a following large enough to monetize and therefore might be better as something you start on the side.
-But once you have your podcast “tribe,” you can find sponsors who will pay you to mention their product or services on your podcast.
+Podcasting is similar to blogging in that it can take some time to build a following large enough to monetize and, therefore, might be better as something you start on the side.
+But once you have your podcast “tribe,” you can find sponsors who will pay you to mention their products or services on your podcast.

 Related Content: How to Start a Podcast in 6 Seamless Steps

 The best part about these work-from-home jobs is that you can start them as a side hustle while you’re still working your full-time customer service job or another full-time role you currently hold.